WokLibCodeClub/Hangman/step01-list_of_pictures/STEP1.md

 ## Your first task

-Your first task is to add five more pictures to this list for where there have been 2, 3, 4, 5 and 6 wrong guesses.
+Your first task is to add five more pictures to the pictures list: first add the body, then the left arm, then the right arm, then the left leg, then the right leg.
+We will use these pictures for 2, 3, 4, 5 and 6 wrong guesses.

-The smart way is to copy the last item in the list, paste it onto the end of the list (**don't forget to put in a comma**) then add another part of the figure to the pasted version.
-Then copy the new last item, paste it on the end of the list and edit it, and so on.
+One smart way to add a new picture is to copy the previous picture in the list, paste it onto the end of the list (**don't forget to put in a comma**) then add a new body part to the pasted version.

-## Triple quotes as a way of making a Python string
+## Triple quotes as a way of making a Python string which goes over several lines

 Each of the items in a list in the starter project is a *text string*, but you might have noticed that these text strings don't begin and end with `'` or `"` like normal text strings, they begin and end with `"""` - a triple double-quote mark.
 What is the meaning of a triple quote mark?